 Tahini may seem like an odd choice for a sesame oil replacement.
 However, it will provide that same nutty flavor you may be missing from other oils.
 This oil is not an oil at all.
 It’s a combination of a paste made from ground-up sesame seeds combined with oil.

 This works well if your focus is solely on flavor and you’re not looking to cook with it.
-It’s a great alternative to sesame oil for dressings, dips, and sauces that generally would include sesame oil.
+Tahini is an excellent alternative to sesame oil for dressings, dips, and sauces that generally would include sesame oil.

 If you’re craving that toasted sesame seed flavor, this combination will provide the perfect toasted sesame oil substitute.
 On top of that, sunflower oil has a high smoke point, unlike actual toasted sesame oil.
 This means you can cook with it or drizzle it on top of your food.
 It is considered a neutral oil, meaning the flavor is quite subtle.